While there has been an overall limitation on itemized deductions in prior years, there is no such limitation for 2019.

-The credit has been lifted to $2,000 per child under age 17 beginning in 2018.
+The credit is $2,000 per child under age 17.
 The maximum amount refundable—because a taxpayer’s credits exceed his or her tax liability—is limited to $1,400 per child.

-The credit doesn’t begin to phase out until adjusted gross income exceeds $400,000 for married couples or $200,000 for all other filers, compared with the 2017 phaseouts of $110,000 and $75,000, respectively.
-However, the phaseout thresholds won’t be indexed for inflation, meaning the credit will lose value over time.
+The credit doesn’t begin to phase out until adjusted gross income exceeds $400,000 for married couples or $200,000 for all other filers.
+However, the phaseout thresholds aren’t indexed for inflation, meaning the credit will lose value over time.

-Beginning in 2018, a $500 nonrefundable credit will also be available for qualifying dependents other than qualifying children, such as a taxpayer’s parent, sibling, niece, nephew, aunt, uncle, or 17-year-old child.
+A $500 nonrefundable credit is available for qualifying dependents other than qualifying children, such as a taxpayer’s parent, sibling, niece, nephew, aunt, uncle, or 17-year-old child.